 The Minnesota Population Center (MPC) is a University-wide interdisciplinary cooperative for demographic research.
 As a leading developer and disseminator of demographic data, MPC serves some 60,000 demographic researchers worldwide.
 Graduate and undergraduate students participate in several data infrastructure projects at MPC, including the US Current Population Survey (IPUMS-CPS) project, headed by Professor Rob Warren, and the global IPUMS-Demographic and Health Surveys (IPUMS-DHS) project, overseen by Professor Elizabeth Boyle.

 Youth Development Study

-The comprehensive Youth Development Study (YDS) enables assessment of adolescent and adult development in social context, intergenerational transmission and social class reproduction.
+The comprehensive Youth Development Study (YDS) enables assessment of adolescent and adult development in a social context, intergenerational transmission, and social class reproduction.
 It encompasses a child generation studied over a 23-year period (Generation 2), their parents (Generation 1), and their adolescent children (Generation 3).
 The YDS presents an excellent opportunity for graduate students to use the data for seminar papers, master's theses, and dissertations (to date, 20 doctoral dissertations have been completed).
 Contact Professor Jeylan Mortimer to discuss your research interests and the potential for Youth Development Study data to address them.